1 in 10 Americans say the COVID-19 vaccine conflicts with their religious beliefs

 A faith-based approach could also be an effective way to get more children vaccinated.

 There is some evidence that faith-based approaches could encourage parents to get their children vaccinated.
-Just 16% of parents overall who are vaccine hesitant or refuse to get their kids vaccinated say they would be influenced by a faith-based approach — and that number jumps up to 29% for parents who are Christians of color.
+Just 16% of parents overall who are vaccine-hesitant or who refuse to get their kids vaccinated say they would be influenced by a faith-based approach — and that number jumps up to 29% for parents who are Christians of color.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.